prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 #### Cloud Document Sharing

-We can quickly share documents with collaborators and team members when we save them as cloud documents in Adobe XD.
+We will learn how to quickly share documents with collaborators and team members when we save them as cloud documents in Adobe XD.

 <YouTube
   title="Adobe XD December 2018 Release: Cloud Document Sharing"